drzowie/image-noise-gate/README.rst

 This package was ported and adapted from a collection of Perl/PDL routines "noise_gate") first written in 2017.

 Commercial use of the method is subject to U.S. Patent No. 10181181.

 Notes
 =====

-This version of the method makes more passes through memory than the Perl/PDL implementation, and therefore operates about 4x slower than the PDL code.
+This version of the method makes use of NumPy operations (such as fft) in the per-neighborhood hot spot, so it is ~2x slower than the PDL code.
-Dropping into C and operating directly in the original data set, rather than cutting into cubies and reassembling directly, should yield ~3x improvement in speed; using FFTW directly on the individual spectra should bring it up to parity with the Perl implementation.
+Dropping into C and using fftw and other per-pixel primitive operations might bring it up to parity with PDL.

 Author
 ======